ncase/anxiety/scenes/act1.md

 `bb({eyes:"narrow", mouth:"small"});`

-b: but what if they're all talking behind your back
+b: but what if they're all talking behind our back

 h: They're n--

 `bb({body:"fear", eyes:"fear", mouth:"normal"});`

-b: IN FRONT OF YOUR BACK
+b: IN FRONT OF OUR BACK

 `hong({eyes:"sad", mouth:"sad"});`